jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * Originally a German company Linux Distro [started in 1994](https://www.suse.com/company/history/ "History of Suse Linux")
   * Suse is an acronym meaning: "*Software und System-Entwicklung*” (software and systems development)
-* [openSuse Linux](https://www.opensuse.org "Open SuseLinux") is an community driven version of Suse and released in 2004.
+* [openSuse Linux](https://www.opensuse.org "Open SuseLinux") is a community driven version of Suse and released in 2004.
 * In 2006 Microsoft and SUSE announce interoperability agreement
 * Suse was responsible for working to port the Linux kernel to 64 bit architecture in 2000